samuelshaner/casmo_reader/README.md

 >>> python casmo_reader.py -c mycluster.mit.edu -u myusername -p mypassword -i ge14.inp -q casmo.qsub

+If you have already run your simulation and have the .o file, you can process the output files and compute your grade with the following command

+>>> python casmo_reader.py -i ge14.inp -o casmo.qsub.o######

+Where you replace ge14.inp with your input file and casmo.qsub.o##### with the .o file for your run.

 *****************************************************
 Notes
 *****************************************************
 - Upon running casmo_reader, any .out files with the same base input file name and all png files will be overwritten.
 - Pin numbers in the input file can only be numbered 1-9.
-- Water cells must have a nonzero pin number.
 - There must be a blank line after the end of the LFU section.
-- The LPI section must come before the LFU section.
+- You are also able to run octant symmetric PWR assemblies, but no grade will be computed.

 *****************************************************
 Output
 *****************************************************
 Plots
 - enr.png  -> heat map of pin enrichments
 - gad.png  -> heat map of gadolinium concentration in each pin
+- num.png  -> heat map of LPI pin numbers
+- type.png -> heat map of LFU pin types
 - pin_powers##.###.png -> heat map of pin powers for each casmo summary output (~ 55 plots)

 Text